anthturner/TPLinkSmartDevices/README.md

 * NoMessageCache passes all requests through to the device in real-time.

-* ManualMessageCache caches everything and only flushes when the Flush() function is called.
+* ManualMessageCache caches everything and only updates the cache after the Flush() function is called.

-* TimeGatedMessageCache (default) expires messages in cache after a given number of seconds.
+* TimeGatedMessageCache (default) expires messages in cache after a given number of seconds from their original cache time.

 ## Disclaimer